majidakbari/php-apache-example/readme.md

 # Sample laravel project
 This project includes two docker containers based on `php-apache` and `percona` images.

-This project is under development, So I've mounted the source codes from host to the container.
+It is under development, So I've mounted the source codes from host to the container.
 On production environment you should remove these volumes.

 ## Installation guide
 Follow these steps to simply run this project.